mostdnn/ReqRes-API-with-rest-assured/README.md

 After running the tests, generate the Allure report by using the following command:

 bash
 allure serve target/allure-results

 "Conclusion"

-This framework provides a reliable and maintainable approach to web automation testing using Selenium
+This Rest Assured API testing framework is a powerful and flexible solution for automating API tests.
+By leveraging TestNG for test execution and Allure Reports for interactive reporting, it provides a comprehensive and maintainable testing solution for RESTful web services.
+The framework supports Data-Driven Testing for running tests with multiple data sets and integrates easily with popular tools like Maven and IntelliJ IDEA.